cupOJoseph/nerite-docs/docs/user-docs/borrowing-and-liquidations.md

 ### Are there any other fees related to borrowing?

-To impede Trove redemption evasion strategies where borrowers try to minimize their interest payments in an unfair manner, a small “premature adjustment fee” is charged on interest rate changes that happen within less than 7 days since the last adjustment (or the opening of the Trove).
+To impede Trove redemption evasion strategies where borrowers try to minimize their interest payments in an unfair manner, a small "premature adjustment fee" is charged on interest rate changes that happen within less than 7 days since the last adjustment (or the opening of the Trove).
 The premature adjustment fee is equal to 7 days of average interest on the respective borrow market.
-Note that this fee differs from the user’s set interest rate.&#x20;
+Note that this fee differs from the user's set interest rate.&#x20;

 The fee is denominated in UDSN and added to the Trove's debt.
 The same fee is charged when a new Trove is opened or when its debt is increased (only affecting the added debt).